Joseph Lavender Obituary - Hartsville, SC | Legacy Pro

 Joseph "Joe"

-HARTSVILLE – Graveside funeral services for Joseph "Joe" Maxcy Lavender, 81, will be held at 1:00 pm on Sunday; October 11, 2020 at Magnolia Cemetery in Hartsville, directed by Brown-Pennington-Atkins Funeral Home.
+Graveside funeral services for Joseph "Joe" Maxcy Lavender, 81, were held at 1:00 pm on Sunday; October 11, 2020 at Magnolia Cemetery in Hartsville, directed by Brown-Pennington-Atkins Funeral Home.

 Mr. Lavender died Friday, October 9, 2020.
 He was born March 27, 1939, in New Zion, South Carolina, the son of Velma Faye Floyd and William Maxcy Lavender.